-The Producer Enforcement unit investigated matters concerning industry standards of conduct, marketing activities, consumer protections, and fiduciary duties which comprised the majority of the Division's opened and closed title investigations in 2020.
+The Producer Enforcement Unit investigated matters concerning industry standards of conduct, marketing activities, consumer protections, and fiduciary duties which comprised the majority of the Division's opened and closed title investigations in 2021.

-The Division took one enforcement action during 2020 and closed three investigations resulting in warnings issued to the title insurance producer.
-The enforcement action taken by the Division resulted in a civil penalty of \$6,000.00 for failure to perform an adequate exam of the public records prior to the issuance of a title insurance policy which resulted in a title insurance claim for the affected consumer.
+The Division took one enforcement action during 2021 and closed two investigations resulting in warnings issued to the title insurance producer.
+The enforcement action taken by the Division resulted in \$25,906.50 in restitution for the affected Colorado consumers and a civil penalty of \$37,000.00 for failure to adequately supervise an employee which resulted in the employee defrading Colorado consumers.
 The enforcement action was reported to the National Association of Insurance Commissioners (NAIC).